Date(s) - Saturday, Mar 29, 2014

 The above event is part of the Iroquois Observation Programs.
 Other events happening that day include:

-Experienced birders will help visitors view an active bald eagle’s nest and other migratory birds 1- 4 p.m. at Cayuga Overlook.
+An eagle watch at Cayuga Overlook from 1- 4 p.m.
+Experienced birders will help visitors view an active bald eagle’s nest and other migratory birds.

 Night Migrations nighttime skies viewing event, including viewing of the new moon, Jupiter and Mars at 8 p.m.
 (Weather permitting).